 We preserve charcoaling

-The next kiln is planned for the summer.
+The next kiln is planned for the summer, often around Saturday 18th of August.
 We are constantly working on developing additional opportunities to conserve charcoal culture for future generations.

 Thank you for your participation!